Hazin Qadri

-Hazeen Qadri or Hazin Qadri (9 April 1926 – 19 March 1991) was a Punjabi film song lyricist and film screenwriter from Pakistan.
+Bashir Ahmad (9 April 1926 – 19 March 1991), known as Hazin Qadri, was a Punjabi film song lyricist and film screenwriter from Pakistan.

 Early life

 Qadri was born Bashir Ahmad in a small village 'Raja Tamoli' near Gujranwala, British India on 9 April 1926.
 He could not complete his education beyond the elementary or primary school due to poverty.
 As a young man, he was eager to get an opportunity to try his luck in the then newly established Pakistani film industry after 1947.
 After two years of struggle, he was given a chance to write his first film song by the veteran film producer and director Anwar Kamal Pasha for his upcoming film Do Ansoo (1950).
 The film turned out to be a 'hit film'.

 Career

 Qadri's second film was Nath (1952) in which he wrote all the film songs, film script, story and dialogue.
 This film did not have any commercial success.

-Then his breakthrough first hit film song came in Pattan (1955 film):
+Then his second hit breakthrough film song came in Pattan (1955 film):